rroughpatch/Arduinify-Now-Playing/README.md

 ## Prerequisites

-Before getting started, make sure you have the following installed:
+Before getting started, make sure you have the following:

 - Python 3.x
 - Arduino IDE
+- Spotify account and an API token
+- An Arduino